Melissa Scott – Third Grade Teacher

 She says, “Students will love to learn if you love to learn and show them how exciting and intriguing new knowledge can be.
 You are on the educational journey together.”

-As a life long learner Melissa has studied various forms of dance (ballet, tap, jazz, modern, & African dance), choreographed many dance pieces, and has learned French and the tribal dialect, Wolof.
+As a life-long learner Melissa has studied various forms of dance (ballet, tap, jazz, modern, & African dance), choreographed many dance pieces, has learned French and the tribal dialect, Wolof.

-In her spare time, Melissa can be found with her husband and young son, reading, cooking, or enjoying the outdoors.
-And when she gets some alone time Melissa enjoys practicing yoga.
+In her spare time, Melissa can be found with her husband and son, reading, cooking, or enjoying the outdoors.
+When she gets some alone time, Melissa enjoys practicing yoga.

 You can reach her at: Melissa.Scott@rainbowlearning.org